kubevirt/containerized-data-importer/README.md

 #### Edit importer-pvc.yaml

-Editing the pvc yaml file is required if the default storage class does not meet the needs of the destination storage.
+Editing the pvc yaml file is required if the storage class named "default" does not meet the needs of the destination storage.
 For example, when copying VM image files, the backend storage should support fast-cloning, and thus a non-default storage class is likely needed.
 ```yaml
   storageClassName: default  # change this to the desired import destination storage class name
 ```
+> NOTE: in GCE the default storage class (named "standard") is a pd and is trigged by omitting the entire `storageClassName` stanza.

 #### Further Configuration